 Gould and Curry and the Savage

-Other than the saloons, the shootouts, and the outlaws, mining for gold was also a huge past time or a permanent job.
-Gould and Curry Mining was a huge part of the Wild West.
-Lots of towns had jobs in the field of mining.
+Mining for gold was also huge in the old west.
 In this photo, we see the silver mine in Virginia City, Nevada.
-There were two major mines back then: Gould and Curry and the Savage.
+There were two major mines back then: Gould and Curry, and the Savage.

 The Cowboy Look

 In the wild west, cowboys were more than just animal herders.
-In fact, they even had a term called “The Cowboy Look” This term started from a livestock herder from the Spanish Vaquero.
-These herders required more than just herding skills, but they also needed to have the physical ability, which needed to be developed at a young age.
+In fact, they even had a term called “The Cowboy Look” This term described exactly the look you see in the movies.

-As we mentioned, saloons were a popular go-to place back in the old west.
-One of the most popular establishments located in Jordan Montana in the early 1900s was Bob’s Saloon.
+One of the most popular establishments located in Jordan Montana was Bob’s Saloon.
 In this photo, we see a group of cowboys just taking a breather outside the saloon in 1904.
 The photo was taken by LA Huffman.